hammerlab/biokepi/README.md

 building pipelines with `Biokepi_pipeline`.

-For now the demo pipeline looks like a somatic variant calling pipeline (hence the use of the words “tumor,” “normal,” ..etc) but they have not been debugged enough to be used.
+For now the demo pipeline looks like a somatic variant calling pipeline (hence the use of the words “tumor,” “normal,” etc.) but they have not been debugged enough to be used.

 It is configured with environment variables.
 It will run the pipelines on a